Eldon Square bus station: History

 The present bus station opened in March 2007, replacing a previous bus station, located below the shopping centre, which has now been converted into a service area and new mall.

+In June 2026, the bus station was closed for three weeks in order for refurbishment work to take place.
+These works included the resurfacing of the road surface, new road markings, improvements to drainage and guardrails and the instalment of new real time passenger information displays.

 Stands and services

-The station has ten bus stands, nine for departures (stands A to J), and an additional alighting point (stand K).
+The station has ten bus stands, nine for departures (stands A to J; no I), and an additional alighting point (stand K).
 The bus stands at Haymarket continue the lettering sequence (stands L to Y).
 Each bus stand has ten seats, real-time information displays, and automatic doors (which open only when a bus is at the stand).
 Glass screens located at each bus stand feature artwork designed by Artstop Studios.

 Eldon Square is mainly served by Go North East, with services operating in and around Tyne and Wear, as well as County Durham, west Northumberland and Teesside.

-Stagecoach predominantly serve streets within the city, with the bus station serving only the operator's express services beyond the city proper, with destinations including Kingston Park, Newcastle Airport, Ponteland and Throckley.
-The operator also runs the 685 service, which heads west to Corbridge, Hexham, Haltwhistle, Brampton and Carlisle.
+Stagecoach predominantly serve streets within the city, with the bus station serving only the operator's express services beyond the city proper, with destinations including Kingston Park, Newcastle Airport, Ponteland and Throckley, aswell as the 685 service to Carlisle.